Laura Betterly

-Laura Betterly, also known as Laura Betterly-Blom is an American entrepreneur and the head of Data Resource Consulting, became notorious for sending large quantities of commercial e-mail in the early 21st century when she cracked as a joke, "call me the Spam Queen" to a Wall Street Journal reporter.
+Laura Betterly, also known as Laura Betterly-Blom, is an American entrepreneur and the head of Data Resource Consulting, became notorious for sending large quantities of commercial e-mail in the early 21st century when she cracked as a joke, "call me the Spam Queen" to a Wall Street Journal reporter.

 Personal life

 Betterly was born in Long Island, New York and lived there until 1995.
 She is now a resident of Clearwater, Florida.
 She has been married to Steven Blom, an officer in her corporation, since 2002.
 She has two children from her first marriage, Chris and Craig.

 Career

 Before starting Data Resource Consulting, she was president and co-founder of Visiosonic, later known as PCDJ.COM, an mp3 music company.
-She worked with celebrities such as Ice T, Nile Rodgers, Jam Master Jay and Chaka Kahn.
+She worked with celebrities such as Ice T, Nile Rodgers, Jam Master Jay and Chaka Khan.

 She has been a featured speaker at the Consumer Electronics Show and the Winter Music Conference.